IsolationKernel/.github/profile/README.md

 * enabling large scale online kernel learning [7],
 * achieving effective and efficient embedding for retrieval of LLM embedded vector databases [32],
 * empowering efficient and effective consistent neighborhood in multi-view anomaly detection [31],
-* realizing binary hashing without learning for vector databases that are better than learning-to-hash [37],
+* realizing binary hashing without learning for vector databases that are better than learning-to-hash, and its applications to trajectory and graph databases [37].
 * improving the efficacy & efficiency of t-SNE [15], and
 * inspiring a new data dependent kernel as the key in building a persistence diagram which is robust to noise and varied densities in Topological data analysis [20].